 Lecturer in Computer Science and Technology

-Marcia joined the department as a full time Lecturer in Computer Science and Technology in October 2013 and prior to this (2007-2008 and 2012-2013) worked at the University as a visiting lecturer.
+Marcia joined the department as a Lecturer in Computer Science and Technology in October 2013 and prior to this (2007-2008 and 2012-2013) worked at the University as a visiting lecturer.

-She is a researcher in the Institute for Research in Applicable Computing (IRAC), Centre for Research in Distributed technologies (CREDIT) and is an associate of the National Centre for Cyberstalking Research (NCCR) where she works as part of the technical team.
+She is a researcher in the Institute for Research in Applicable Computing (IRAC) and is a research fellow of the National Centre for Cyberstalking Research (NCCR), working as part of the technical team.

 She was awarded a full scholarship for her PhD via the Steel Memorial Trust PhD Studentship and completed her PhD on the topic of "Inclusive and Secure Design of an Online Authentication system" in 2013.

-Marcia obtained an MSc by research in Computer Security in 2007 which was funded by the Department of Computing and Information Systems at the University of Luton, where she also gained a BSc (Hons), First class in Computer Science in 2005.
+Marcia obtained an MSc by research in Computer Security in 2007 and gained a BSc (Hons), First class in Computer Science in 2005.

 In addition to her academic activities, Marcia has worked commercially as a Web Developer and Accessibility consultant.

-Marcia gained FHEA status by completing the Postgraduate Certificate in Teaching Higher Education (PgCTHE) by portfolio in 2015.
+Marcia is a Fellow of the Higher Education Academy (FHEA) having completed the Postgraduate Certificate in Teaching Higher Education (PgCTHE) by portfolio in 2015.